-If say, 30-50% of your organic traffic is from mobile phones, it calls for a faster and effective mobile strategy implementation.
+Let’s say, 30-50% of your organic traffic is from mobile phones, it calls for a faster and effective mobile strategy implementation.

 How do you determine what amount of money and resources to invest?

-Safest bet would be to allocate the same amount of money and resources that are available to you, to equal the share of mobile to desktop traffic that your website has been experiencing over the past few months.
+The safest bet would be to allocate the same amount of money and resources that are available to you, to equal the share of mobile to desktop traffic that your website has been experiencing over the past few months.

 3. BUILDING A MOBILE APP TO ENHANCE USER EXPERIENCE